MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparent2DCutoutAssets.md

-## Topic Two : Preparing Your Textured Model in Blender
+## Preparing Your Textured Model in Blender

 1. Start a new Blender file and save it (e.g., Alienfriends.blend).
 2. Delete default objects you don't need (camera, light) for a clean scene.